LogCreative/ExamCountdown/README.md

 Also, the original acquired version of .NET Framework is 3.5, which causes runtime error on modern Windows 10 system due to dependency version inconsistency.
 In order to compile more smoothly, I switched the required version to `4.0`, which will meet the demand perfectly.

 I used .NET Framework 3.5 because it will also run well on Windows XP, but Microsoft suspended the support of that OS version years before.
-This also make the compilation obstacle sense.
+This also makes the compilation obstacle sense.

-Use `100%` scaling to open Visual Studio, otherwise it will damage the vbproj file inevitible so that the control cannot be displayed in a correct scaling.
+Use `100%` scaling to open Visual Studio, otherwise it will damage the vbproj file inevitibly so that the control cannot be displayed in a correct scaling.

 You can find the required help documentation file `Help.rtf` in the release package.